Anangsha PatraDeputy Manager – Editorial

 - |

-Union Cabinet has formed National Recruitment Agency (NRA) which has been entrusted with the responsibility of conducting the Common Eligibility Test (CET) for all the non-gazetted posts (Group B and C) in the banking exams.
-Going forward, the prelims exam for IBPS Clerk will be replaced by National Recruitment Agency Common Eligibility Test or NRA CET.
-The scores obtained by candidates in NRA CET will be used for shortlisting candidates for further rounds of selection.
-The mains exam will be conducted by IBPS.
+NRA CET will conduct IBPS Clerk prelims from 2024 onwards.
+Union Cabinet has formed the National Recruitment Agency (NRA) which has been entrusted with the responsibility of conducting the Common Eligibility Test (CET) for all the non-gazetted posts (Group B and C) in the banking exams.
+Going forward, the prelims exam for IBPS Clerk will be replaced by the National Recruitment Agency Common Eligibility Test or NRA CET.
+The scores obtained by candidates in NRA CET will be used for shortlisting candidates for further selection rounds.
+IBPS will conduct the mains exam.

 Exam Particulars | Exam Details |